 “In the event of an urgent care situation, however, there may not be time to type in data on the computer until several hours later.”

-Caregivers fear that using a computer is taking too much time for contact with the patients, in addition to which caregivers find documentation a flustering, exasperating and confusing experience .
-This fear is not unjustified since according to an article published by Helsingin Sanomat, the leading Finnish newspaper, more than 50% of the caregivers spend four hours of every shift working on the computer .
+Nurses fear that using a computer is taking too much time for contact with the patients, in addition to which nurses find documentation a flustering, exasperating and confusing experience .
+This fear is not unjustified since according to an article published by Helsingin Sanomat, the leading Finnish newspaper, more than 50% of the nurses spend four hours of every shift working on the computer .
 Nurses have also been interviewed about their documentation experiences :

 “There’s a lot to remember.
 You have to make entries using many different forms.
 There’s no time for accurate documentation.
 Due to lack of time, some things are not documented.”